 Mathematics K–12 Learning Standards

-A collection of PDFs detailing the mathematical content emphasized in the Standards by grade level.
+- Focus by Grade Level (K–8) – Achieve the Core – a collection of PDFs detailing the mathematical content emphasized in the standards by grade level.
 These can be used as guides to inform instructional decisions regarding time and other resources.

 Standards for Mathematical Practice

 The Standards for Mathematical Practice describe the mathematical “habits of mind” that mathematics educators at all levels should seek to develop in their students.

 - Implementing the Mathematical Practice Standards – Educational Development Center

 - Implementing the Mathematical Practice Standards/Videos – Inside Mathematics